Gender Queer: A Memoir: Politics

 In the summer of 2022, Patriot Mobile Action – a conservative political action committee (PAC) – backed the elections of 11 school board members in Texas's Carroll, Grapevine-Colleyville, Keller, and Mansfield School districts.
 In addition to monetary support, they contracted with top conservative political consulting firms and helped these 11 candidates win school board seats.
 Following the wins, the Patriot Mobile Action's executive Director stated that their aim is to eliminate "critical race theory" and "LGBTQ indoctrination" from schools.
 In August and September 2022, the Keller Independent School District made national and international headlines when it removed 42 books from library shelves, including Gender Queer, the day before school began.

 In September 2022, the Maine Families First political action committee and the American Principles Project launched efforts in the 2022 Maine gubernatorial election focused on banning Gender Queer.
-The American Principles project described these efforts as a multimillion dollar effort to "hold Democrats accountable for grooming our kids."
+The American Principles project described these efforts as a multimillion-dollar effort to "hold Democrats accountable for grooming our kids."
 A spokesperson for Janet Mills, the incumbent Democratic governor, stated, "Maine parents don't want a governor interfering in that process, to dictate what books should or shouldn't be in their kids' classroom."
 In October 2022, the American Principles Project paid for TV ads against the Michigan Democratic governor, Gretchen Whitmer, that feature a narrator reading passages of Gender Queer while red letters display "stop grooming our kids."
+On March 22, 2023, the Illinois House of Representatives passed a bill prohibiting libraries from banning books.
+Anne Stava-Murray specifically mentioned Gender Queer and attempts to remove the book from shelves by the Proud Boys and others while debating the bill.